janaagaard75/azure-functions-typescript/README.md

     brew install yarn

-### Accounts at GitHub, CircleCI and Azure
+### Accounts at GitHub and Azure

 A GitHub account.
 You can create one for free at <https://github.com/>.
-CircleCI also works with [Bitbucket](https://bitbucket.com), but I haven't tried that, so I don't know if there are any differences from using it with GitHub.

-A CircleCI account.
-You can create on for free at <https://circleci.com/>.
-You sign in to CircleCI with your GitHub account, so create that one first.

 An Azure account.
 You can create one for free at <https://portal.azure.com/>.